суббота, 13 мая 2017 г.

 This icon of Basil Fool for Christ appears during Ivan's anointing:

 Basil, holy fool for Christ, or yurodivy, died in 1552 and was canonized during the later years of Ivan IV’s reign, in 1580, so his icons couldn’t have existed yet.
 But the reminder of this saint sheds more light on Ivan's personality: historically, Ivan IV greatly respected Basil for always telling the truth despite ranks and status, even rebuking the tsar himself.
-Apparently, the "holy fool for Christ" tradition had a special meaning for the tsar: Ivan IV used the alias of "Parthenius Yurodivy" for some of his literary works (such as the canon (hymn) for Archistrategos Mikhail the Fearsome Angel).
+Apparently, the "holy fool for Christ" tradition had a special meaning for the tsar: Ivan IV used the alias "Parthenius Yurodivy" for some of his literary works (such as the canon (hymn) for Archistrategos Mikhail the Fearsome Angel).

 The "holy fool for Christ" Nikolai, the instigator of the riot in Part I and the aide of Efrosinia, is probably modeled after Saint Basil: he is naked and weighed down with chains.
 Although this kind of "attire" was typical for the Russian "holy fool for Christ" tradition: